 • a Nationally Coordinated Criminal History Check;

-• an Australian Federal Police Check;
+• an AFP Police Check;

 • Australian citizenship verification;